sigoden/aichat/README.md

     Do not provide explanations.
 ```

-Let ChatGPT answer questions in the role of a Linux shell expert.
+Let LLM answer questions in the role of a Linux shell expert.

 ```
 > .role shell